 - To provide spiritual support in the context of any religious beliefs;

 - In connection with employment of its staff, for example DBS checks, welfare and occupational health services, and pension plans;

-- As part of any Company or external complaints, disciplinary or investigation process that involves such data, for example if there are SEN, health or safeguarding elements; or
+- As part of any Company or external complaints, disciplinary or investigation process that involves such data, for example if there are SEND, health or safeguarding elements; or

 - For legal and regulatory purposes (for example child protection, diversity monitoring and health and safety) and to comply with its legal obligations and duties of care.